 25 Minutes… really ?

-With our guidance you will use a slow speed of motion to gradually raise and lower weights on a series of exercises machines.
-Each machine targets a specific area of the body.
-In less than 25 minutes you will produce a high degree of fatigue in the muscles to provide the necessary training stimulus to improve the body.
+With our guidance you will slowly lift and lower weights on a series of exercise machines, each one targeting specific muscles of the body.
+In less than 25 minutes you will peform a total of 5 to 8 exercises to produce a threshold level of fatigue in all the major muscles of the body.

 Longer workouts with more exercises merely retard progress.
-Once the muscles have achieved the required stimulus threshold, any additional intense exercise on that day is unnecessary¹.
+Once the muscles have achieved the required stimulus threshold any additional intense exercise on that day is unnecessary¹¹.

 This is not just a theory… it works !

 Only once or twice a week?

 Exercise is performed to stimulate changes in some parts of the body.
 It is important to understand that when it comes to physical improvements the exercise does not produce the improvements, the exercise stimulates the improvements.

 If we accidentally cut our skin the healing process continues after the wound stops bleeding.
 The end result is a scar with somewhat thicker skin than before the injury.
 A similar process is at work with a bone fracture or even the tanning of the skin.
 The body ‘over compensates’ and builds up tissue to protect itself from future damage.

 Our successful training exploits this process.
 We subject the muscles to the controlled physical stress of training which causes an immediate (but temporary) weakening of the muscles.
 During the days that follow an exercise session the muscles grow stronger and the body rejuvenates to a higher level of muscle and metabolic function.
 If the interval after exercise is too short a loss of strength and function will occur.